kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 printer.Configuration.Test.SetAutomaticTestRewrite(filename => true)
 ```

-Which means that, for any unit test filename allow a rewrite.
+Which means that, for any unit test filename, a rewrite is allowed.
 Now this is very aggressive and just the thought of automatic rewrite may scare you a little.
 That's why we in the [7.
 Best practices](#7.best-practices) section suggest you turn rewriting on/off using your shell.

 When the automatic rewrite is allowed, running the unit tests will change the test into